rtCamp/rtbiz-helpdesk/docs/staff/dashboard.md

 #### 2. Tickets

-Click on this tab will redirect you to the ticket listing section.
+Clicking on this tab will redirect you to the ticket listing section.

 To know more about tickets, visit chapter #2.